-The second annual surveillance audit for this fishery was publicly announced on 27 March 2020.
-The assessment team received an update from the client covering changes since the last surveillance, but no external stakeholder input was received.
+The first annual surveillance audit for this fishery was publicly announced on January 11, 2021.
+Due to the delay in receiving some necessary information, the start of the audit was postponed until March 2021, which was announced on March 30, 2021.
+The assessment team received an update from the client covering changes since certification, but no external stakeholder input was received.